nazmul34/StackEdit/new/CodeChef - SEAGM.md

 ## Problem Idea:

  1. This problem can be solved by DP.
-But how can we check which number we have taken. n=100 so bitmust is not possible.
+But how can we check which number we have taken. n=100 so bitmask is not possible.
- 2.
+ 2. We can find those number by using

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5MjE5NTQwN119
+eyJoaXN0b3J5IjpbLTE4MDMxNjY3NzZdfQ==
 -->